Fenn3c401/Trakt.tv-Userscript-Collection/README.md

 ## Requirements
 - [Tampermonkey](https://www.tampermonkey.net) as userscript manager.
 Use the beta version if you can.
 Violentmonkey is not supported (YMMV).
 - Any Chromium- or Gecko-based browser that allows for installing Tampermonkey.
 WebKit-based browsers are not supported (YMMV).
 For mobile devices I recommend the Android version of Firefox.
+- "Trakt Classic".
+I have no plans of porting any of these scripts over to their [new dumbed down version](https://forums.trakt.tv/t/new-trakt-feedback/84794/266).